+++ Get New Ideas by Email +++

 The Purpose of Bullshit Jobs

 Indeed, the labour market can seem a bit like a job laundering scheme.
 Create a new role.
 Get enough people trained and working in said role.
 And low and behold it becomes a legitimate profession.
-Coming up with new métiers de merde is just as easy as inventing chmess.
-All you need to do is change enough about a well-known game or profession to render it seemingly useless.
+Coming up with new Bullshit Jobs is just as easy as inventing Chmess.
+All you need to do is change enough about a well-known profession to render it seemingly useless.
+Being a lifeguard is a pretty useful job.
+Being a lifeguard at the Summer Olympics?
+Not so much.

 How to Stop Chmess-ing Around

-So what do you do if it seems like you‘re trapped in a game of chess?
-Everyone around you appears as if they’ve succumbed to groupthink when it comes to the raison d‘être of your work.
+So what do you do if it seems like you‘re trapped in a game of Chmess?
+Everyone around you appears as if they have succumbed to groupthink when it comes to the raison d‘être of your work.
+Well, Dennett has developed a simple test.

 As a starter, it may be a good strategy to assume that you‘re wrong about the uselessness of your work.
 It’s the easiest explanation after all.
 And changing yourself is easier than changing others, let alone a whole profession.
-If that’s really not an option, though, Dennett has come up with a chmess test that can easily be applied to any kind of bullshit job – a litmus test if you will:
+If that’s really not an option, though, Dennett’s Chmess test can be easily applied to any kind of bullshit job:

 Elephant in the Room

-Similarly, can anybody outside your line of work be made to care about the difficulties of finding a cover photo for the next issue of your in-house journalistic masterpiece?
-Can someone external find value in your suggestion to heat up your woksled to increase speed?
+Being stuck in a seemingly bullshit job you could ask yourself: Can anybody outside your line of work be made to care about the difficulties of finding a cover photo for the next issue of your in-house journalistic masterpiece?
+Can someone see the value in you drafting and sending mundane personal emails on behalf of your boss?
 If mentioning your job turns out to be a conversation stopper at parties, you get another useful data point.

-If we concur, the reality check can’t come from an insider.
-The innocence of the uninitiated is best-suited to dispel the illusion.
+If we concur with Dennett’s argumentation, the reality check can’t come from an insider.
+The innocence of the uninitiated is best suited to dispel the illusion that your profession is as pointless as studying the intricacies of Chmess.

 Closing Thoughts